GIT stability and biquotients of $SU(3)$: Introduction

 According to \cite{IK2025}, if the condition $(\star)$ is fulfilled, then we can construct a $T \times T$-invariant complex structure on $SU(3)$ obtained as follows: we construct a moment map $\Phi \co M \to \R^2$ with respect to the $(S^1)^2$-action, and have a regular level set $\Phi ^{-1}(C) \subset M$ which is equivariantly diffeomorphic to $SU(3)$.
 On the other hand, we can find a holomorphic foliation on a neighborhood of $\Phi ^{-1}(C)$ which is transverse to $\Phi ^{-1}(C)$.
 By Haefliger's trick \cite{Haefliger1985}, we obtain a complex structure on $SU(3)$ via a diffeomorphism to $\Phi ^{-1}(C)$.
-It is not obvious that the complex structures on $SU(3)$ is a quotient of the whole space $M$ by an action of $\C$.
+It is not obvious that the complex structure on $SU(3)$ is a quotient of the whole space $M$ by an action of $\C$.
 The quotient $SU(3)/(\rho_L,\rho_R)((S^1)^2)$ also has a $T \times T$-invariant K\"ahler orbifold structure such that the natural projection $\pi \co SU(3) \to SU(3)/(\rho_L,\rho_R)((S^1)^2)$ is holomorphic.
 It is natural to ask whether $SU(3)/(\rho_L,\rho_R)((S^1)^2)$ equipped with the K\"ahler orbifold structure is projective or not. \begin{coro*}[Corollary \ref{coro}] Assume that $A_j, B_j$ for $j=1,2,3$ and $C$ satisfy the condition $(\star)$.
 Then, the following hold: \begin{enumerate} \item $SU(3)$ equipped with the above complex structure is biholomorphic to the quotient of $M$ by a free action of $\C$. \item $SU(3)/(\rho_L,\rho_R)((S^1)^2)$ is isomorphic to $\overline{M} \git_\chi (\C^*)^2$ as analytic spaces.
-In particular, $SU(3)/(\rho_L,\rho_R)((S^1)^2)$ has a structure of a projective variety. \end{enumerate} \end{coro*} We remark that the action of $\C$ on $M$ is not algebraic but holomorphic, and $SU(3)$ does not have a K\"ahler structure for a topological reason.
+In particular, $SU(3)/(\rho_L,\rho_R)((S^1)^2)$ has a structure of a projective variety. \end{enumerate} \end{coro*} We remark that the action of $\C$ on $M$ is not algebraic but holomorphic, and $SU(3)$ does not have a K\"ahler structure for topological reasons.
 We will explain the details in Section 4.
-The above complex structure on $SU(3)$ is a Lie group analogue of manifolds constructed in \cite{LV1997}.
+The above complex structure on $SU(3)$ is a Lie group analogue of the manifolds constructed in \cite{LV1997}.
 These manifolds are generalized to the so-called LVM manifolds, which are constructed in \cite{Meersseman2000}.
 The holomorphic map $\pi \co SU(3) \to SU(3)/(\rho_L,\rho_R)((S^1)^2)$ is a Lie group analogue of the holomorphic Seifert fibering over toric varieties, shown in \cite{MV2004}.
 When we consider the natural right action of $T$ on $SU(3)$, the complex structure on $SU(3)$ is left-invariant.
 If $\rho_L$ is non-trivial, then the complex structure of $SU(3)$ in the Corollary is not left-invariant.
 Non-left-invariant complex structures on compact Lie groups are studied in \cite{IK2020} and \cite{LMN2007}.
-The complex and symplectic structures on a biquotient of $SU(3)$ which differ from the objects discussed in this paper, are studied in \cite{GKZ2020}.